dorkamotorka/ebpf-labs/labs/inspecting-ebpf-using-bpftool-43dfa319/index.md

 ---
 ::

-Before we can inspect and monitor anything, we first need some eBPF application running.
+Before we can inspect or monitor anything, we first need some eBPF application running.
 The code for this lab is in `ebpf-hello-world/lab3`.
 Open the `Term 1` terminal, navigate to this directory, then build and run the eBPF application as you did in the previous tutorials.

 ::details-box
 ---